When You're Down Bad and You Know It's Your Fault — Modern Paraphrase | nocap.bible

 "Do not forsake me, Lord.
 My God, don't be far from me.
 Hurry — come help me, O Lord, my Salvation."

 That last word is everything.
 After all the pain, the isolation, the confession, the enemies — David doesn't end with a complaint.
 He ends with a declaration.
 God isn't just his helper or his comfort.
-God is his salvation.
-The whole psalm moves from "I'm crushed" to "You're my rescue."
+God is his .
+The whole moves from "I'm crushed" to "You're my rescue."
 That's not denial — that's faith at its most honest and most raw. 💯